VictorWangwz/Software-Testing-Java/MyBugChecker/MyAnalyzer.md

 how you use the framework to detect the bug you described above.

 ## Instances of bugs
-Positive Cases which will trigger the checker to report the failure: 1. int A = 0; 2.
-String PositiveCase; 3.
-Map<Integer, Integer> HashMapSample.
+Positive Cases which will trigger the checker to report the failure: 1. int Abc = 0; 2.
+String FFF; 3. int XyZ.
 Negative Cases which will pass the checker: int aSimpleVariable = 0;
 After running the test cases of these four, the result is shown in the figure below:
 <br />